Limited support for Derbyshire Dales

-We're not currently able to provide detailed weekly summaries for Derbyshire Dales Council.
-We need support from the council to:
+We do not currently provide detailed weekly summaries for Derbyshire Dales Council.
+Running the service is expensive, and we need to cover our costs.

 Licensing & Appeals Committee - Tuesday, 26th March, 2024 6.00 pm